jrauvola/LIA/README.md

 The application's evaluation systems are equally customized, with both technical and social skills assessments adapting to the specific requirements of the user's target role.
 The technical assessment criteria are carefully calibrated to mirror the actual hiring processes of major tech companies, with evaluation metrics and feedback specifically tuned to the user's intended domain, whether it be frontend development, backend engineering, or machine learning.
 Similarly, the social skills analysis employs a sophisticated multimodal approach, analyzing verbal content, audio characteristics, and visual cues, with the importance of each factor weighted according to the specific demands of the target role—for instance, placing higher emphasis on communication style for customer-facing positions.

 The final layer of customization appears in the application's feedback and improvement systems.
-Rather than providing generic "perfect answers," the system generates expert responses that precisely match the technical depth, communication style, and specific requirements of the target role and company.
+Rather than providing genKhushi "perfect answers," the system generates expert responses that precisely match the technical depth, communication style, and specific requirements of the target role and company.
 This customization extends into the improvement pathway, where the feedback loop prioritizes suggestions based on the user's most significant areas for growth.
 The system maintains a memory of previous performance metrics, allowing users to track their progress over time and focus their practice on the areas that will most impact their interview success.

 ## **🎹Interactive Session**